Generative AI at Work: Conclusion

+\begin{footnotesize} \begin{singlespace} \textsc{Notes}: These figures plot event studies for the impact of AI system rollout of chat duration at the individual chat level.
+Panel A restricts to post-treatment chats that do not occur during any period where there is a AI system outage.
+Panel B restricts to post-treatment chats that only occur during a large system outage.
+Panels C and D focus on outage only post-periods.
+Panel C restricts to only chats generated by ever-treated agents who with high initial AI adherence (top tercile) while Panel D restricts to agents with low initial adherence (bottom tercile).
+Agents who are never treated are excluded from this analysis.
+The regressions are run at the chat level with agent, year-month and tenure fixed effects with standard errors clustered at the agent level. \end{singlespace} \end{footnotesize}

+\begin{footnotesize} \begin{singlespace} \textsc{Notes}: Panel A shows the impact of AI assistance on chat duration in minutes for each category of conversation topic frequency.
+Data is at the chat level and the regressions control for topic frequency, year-month fixed effects, agent fixed effects, and fixed effects in months of agent tenure.
+Panel B shows the impact of AI assistance grouped instead by topic frequency as encountered by the individual agent.
+Appendix Section \ref{asec:specifications} details the regression specification and topic category construction. \end{singlespace} \end{footnotesize}

+\begin{footnotesize} \begin{singlespace} \textsc{Notes}: These figures show the impact of AI access on scores of agent comprehensibility in Panel A and native fluency in Panel B. Observations for this regression are at the agent-chat level, aggregate to the agent-month level.
+Regressions follow Equation \ref{eq:dd_main} and include agent, chat year-month and months of agent tenure fixed effects.
+Robust standard errors are clustered at the agent level in Panels A and B and agent location in Panels C and D. For more details on construction of the comprehensibility and native fluency scores, refer to Appendix Section \ref{asec:key_vars}. \end{singlespace} \end{footnotesize}

-\begin{footnotesize} \begin{singlespace} \textsc{Notes}: Panel A plots the average difference between an agent's pre-AI corpus of chat messages and that same agent's post-AI corpus, controlling for year-month and agent tenure.
-The first bar represents the average pre-post text difference for agents in the highest quintile of pre-AI skill, as measured by a weighted index of their calls per hour, resolution rate, and customer satisfaction score.
-The low-skill bar represents the same type of pre-post text difference among the lowest skill quintile.
-Agent skill, or relative productivity, is defined at the time of treatment.
-Panel B plots the average text similarity between the top and bottom quintile of agents.
+\begin{footnotesize} \begin{singlespace} \textsc{Notes}: Panel A plots the average similarity between an agent's chats each week and a comparison group of their conversations in the month prior to AI deployment (the gray section).
+Panel B plots the average difference between an agent's pre-AI corpus of chat messages and that same agent's post-AI corpus, controlling for year-month and agent tenure.
+The first bar represents the average pre-post text difference for agents in the highest quintile of pre-AI skill and the second bar represents those in the bottom quintile.
+Panel C plots the average text similarity between the top and bottom quintile of agents.
 The blue line plots the similarity for never treated or pre-treatment agents, the red line plots the similarity for agents with access to the AI model.
-For agents in the treatment group, we define agent skill prior to AI model deployment.
-Our analysis includes controls for agent tenure. \end{singlespace} \end{footnotesize}
+For agents in the treatment group, we define agent skill at AI model deployment. \end{singlespace} \end{footnotesize}